This post is also available in: Français (French)

-After a taxpayer has completed the streamlined filing compliance procedures, he or she will be expected to comply with U.S. law for all future years and file returns according to regular filing procedures.
+After a taxpayer has completed the streamlined filing compliance procedures, they will be expected to comply with US law for all future years and file returns according to regular filing procedures.

 In order to be eligible for the program:

-Streamlined foreign offshore procedures (not residing in U.S.)
+Streamlined foreign offshore procedures (not residing in the U.S.)

 In order to be eligible for Streamlined Foreign Offshore Procedures, U.S. taxpayers (individuals or estates of individuals) must:

 The procedures for eligible U.S. taxpayers are to:

 The full amount of the tax and interest due in connection with these filings must be remitted with the tax returns.